HCPSS/schoolsites-help/_posts/2014-07-15-uploading-files.md

 Copy this URL address.

-## Linking to the document
+## Linking to the document in link resources

+These instructions are only for adding a document to a link resource node.
+Adding files to [pages, page sections and news messages](/schoolsites-help/2014/07/15/adding-links/) is a bit different.

-If the document you uploaded was a school supply list, then it should go on the school resources page under the family resources heading.
-For the sake of this exercise, that's where we'll put your file.
+If the document you uploaded was a school supply list, then it should go on the school resources page under the family resources heading (or where you see fit).
+For the sake of this exercise, this is where we'll put your file.

 Now that we have a clean URL copied that goes to the file, navigate over to your dashboard and click on "link resource list."